1580 Bathory Portrait Found

 We believe that the cryptic initial

-.B. simply stands for Bathory and the person that marked this painting did so after her death in 1610 so as to preserve the portrait's identity.
-We believe that person was most likely George Pech, a Viennese merchant who was charged by Elizabeth Bathory herself with the sale of many of her more valuable moveable assets between 1604 and 1610.
+.B. simply stands for "Bathory" and the person that marked this painting did so after her death in 1610 so as to preserve the portrait's identity.
+We believe that person was most likely George Pech, a Viennese merchant, my ancestor, and, like Elizabeth, also a nobleman of an old Ungarian dynasty.
+He was trusted by Elizabeth herself with the sale of many of her more valuable moveable assets between 1604 and 1610.
 But why the cryptic initial '.B.'?

 Elizabeth Bathory and